The 30-Day Holistic Wellness Challenge Exercising, Eating Right, and Mindfulness

 Aside from meditation, we will look into some measures to lower stress which can conveniently become a part of your daily behavior:

-Gratitude Journal: Write down three things you are grateful for each day.
-This tiny step in this direction can lead you to focus on the positive things, which ultimately have profound effects on well-being.
+[Gratitude Journal](/the-gratitude-practice-30-days-to-changing-your-reality): Write down three things you are grateful for each day.
+This simple step may help shift your focus toward the positive, which can support overall well-being.

 Week 4: Bringing it All Together and Keeping Going